-Our method requires access to a last-in-first-out (LIFO) lossless sequential codec such as \emph{asymmetric numeral systems} (ANS) \cite{duda2009}.
-We give an overview of related work in the next section, followed by a brief introduction to ANS.
-We then describe and analyze our new method.
-Finally we showcase our experiments, and conclude the paper by discussing directions for future work. \Section{Related work} To the best of our knowledge, there are no previous works that present a method which is both computationally feasible and rate-optimal for compressing multisets of i.i.d.\ symbols with large alphabets.
+To the best of our knowledge, there are no previous works that present a method which is both computationally feasible and rate-optimal for compressing multisets of i.i.d.\ symbols with large alphabets.

 The fundamental limits on lossless compression of multisets were investigated in \cite{varshney2006}.
 For finite alphabets, a sequence can be decomposed into a multiset $\M$ (also known as a \emph{type}) and a permutation conditioned on the multiset.
-With this, the authors are able to prove a combinatorial bound on the entropy: $H(\M) \leq \BigO(|\A|\log|\M|)$.
+With this, the authors are able to prove a combinatorial bound on the entropy: $H(\M) \leq \BigO(|\X|\log|\M|)$.
 However, a practical algorithm for achieving this bound is not presented.

 A rate-optimal algorithm for compressing multisets of i.i.d\ symbols was put forth in \cite{Steinruecken2016-oy}.
 There, the information content of the multiset is decomposed recursively over the entire alphabet, allowing it to be interfaced to an arithmetic coder.
 Alternatively, this can also be achieved through Poissonification, even for arbitrary-sized multisets \cite{steinruecken2014b, yang2014compression, yang2017minimax}.
 Although rate-optimal, the computational complexity of these methods scales linearly with alphabet size.